asims567/Projects/README.md

 # Case Study Project
-This project involves analyzing the relationship between study hours and exam scores to determine whether they are correlated.
+This project involves analyzing the relationship between study hours and exam scores with a random sample to determine whether they are correlated.
 It involves a series of testing methods and a scatter plot to showcase the trends.

 ## Pearson and Correlation Test
 Pearson correlation was used to evaluate the strength and direction of the linear relationship between study hours and exam scores.